Nyländska Jaktklubben: History

-The club was founded on March 4, 1861 with the approval of its constitution by Tsar Alexander II.
+The club was founded on 4 March 1861, with the approval of its constitution by Tsar Alexander II.
 His brother, Admiral-General Grand Duke Konstantin, officiated at the inauguration ceremony.
 In the same year, NJK received its first yachting ensign, based on the flag of the Neva Yacht Club of St. Petersburg: white with a blue cross (similar to the flag of Finland), with the crest of the district of Nyland (Uusimaa) in the upper inner corner.
 Today's flag, introduced in 1919, is the fourth version of the original.
 The official language of the club is Swedish.

-In 1885 NJK came to Valkosaari.
-That same year the club's first pavilion was built.
-The present pavilion, designed by architects Estlander and Settergren, was inaugurated on August 31, 1900.
+Nyländska Jaktklubben organised their first event on 15 August 1862 on Kruunuvuorenselkä.
+The first club house was opened 3 July 1881 on Vehkasaari, and lasted as the clubhouse until 1885, when they moved to Valkosaari.
+For the 25 year jubilee of the club in 1886, Club Commodore Nicolas Sinebrychoff donated a challenger trophy, the Sinebrychoff Trophy.
+The present pavilion, designed by architects Estlander and Settergren, was inaugurated in 1900.

+The club members Bertil Tallberg and Ernst Krogius won medals at the 1912 Summer Olympics.
+In 1919, NJK statued the prize that would become the trophy of the Scandinavian Gold Cup.

+In 1980, club member Georg Tallberg won a medal at the 1980 Summer Olympics.

+In 2016, it was decided NJK would move from Koivusaari to Hernesaari.

 Harbours

 Today NJK has two home harbours, Valkosaari and Koivusaari: